-Serbia’s World Cup bid off to a flying start
+Serbia, a US rival at World Cup, soars by Angola in opener

 PUERTO RICO 83, IRAN 81

-At Guangzhou, David Huertas scored 32 points, Javier Mojica’s bank shot with 0.7 seconds left was the game-winner and Puerto Rico prevailed despite being down by 17 with 7:55 remaining.
+At Guangzhou, David Huertas scored 32 points, Javier Mojica’s bank shot with 0.7 seconds left was the winner and Puerto Rico prevailed despite being down by 17 with 7:55 remaining.

-Gary Browne scored 12 for Puerto Rico in the Group C opener for both teams.
+Gary Browne scored 12 for Puerto Rico in a Group C opener.

 Hamed Haddadi and Behnam Yakhchalidehkordi each scored 22 for Iran.